 Because of many things, Garden City is a great place for families with children to consider.
 First of all, many other families with children live here, making Garden City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Garden City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Garden City’s overall crime rate is lower than average for the country.

-One downside of living in Garden City is that it can take a long time to commute to work.
-In Garden City, the average commute to work is 33.17 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly village.
-Many of Garden City’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Garden City, however, the average commute to work is quite long.
+On average, people spend 33.17 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Garden City.
 67.09% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Garden City in 2010 was $69,058, which is wealthy relative to New York and the nation.
 This equates to an annual income of $276,232 for a family of four.

 The people who call Garden City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garden City residents report their race to be White, followed by Asian.
 Important ancestries of people in Garden City include Italian, German, English, and Polish.